 Preparing corn depends on how you are using it.
 Always wash your produce, even if you are cooking your corn in the husk.
 Corn can be eaten raw, grilled in the husk, or roasted, boiled, or steamed on the cob.
 Corn can be added to almost anything.

-Please click on the button below for recipes.
+Please click here for recipes.
 You can also search for any key term(s) or ingredients that you would like to see in any recipes in the search bar at the top of the page for easy filtering.
 Thank you for reading my blog and please leave a comment!

 -Dawn Swope CHHC, AADP